quoirien/slide-machine/README.md

 ## V. Upcoming Features

 A few things I'm planning to add soon:
+- step through frames when paused with < >
-- ability to record individual frames to buffer
+- record individual frames to buffer
-- ability to record the actual screen as it appears and store as a special sequence
+- record the actual screen as it appears and store as a special sequence
 - pre-made complex effects; for instance, zoom + shift patterns, wiggle patterns, slow fade in and out of opacity, etc.
-- ability for the user to name and save effects or groups of effects
+- name and save effects or groups of effects
-- ability to delete sequences, states, state_sequences
+- delete sequences, states, state_sequences **(done except for state_sequences)**
-- ability to build more complex effect sequences; maybe by putting in nested parentheticals so something like (1.2.3x7)x12,(1_20s14x2)x3
+- build more complex effect sequences; maybe by putting in nested parentheticals so something like (1.2.3x7)x12,(1_20s14x2)x3
-- ability to add masks to images - think just rectangular div with hidden overflow containing the image - maybe this always has to be centered?
+- add masks to images - think just rectangular div with hidden overflow containing the image - maybe this always has to be centered?
 Actually would be better to have it be independently positioned in the container and then reposition the image relative to it?

 ## VI.
 How to Use